IULATERM-TRL-UPF/ParlaMint_ES-CT/README.md

                         folder where the docx files are located -o OUTPUT, --output OUTPUT
-                        folder where the processed files will be saved
+                        folder where the processed files will be saved -p PARAMETERS --parameters

-optional arguments:
+						folder where the members excel files are located optional arguments:
   -h, --help  show help message and exit
   -t TEST, --test TEST  input a Catalan text